joshmcarthur/joshmcarthur.github.com/_posts/2012-08-31-process-configuration-management-with-foreman.md

 > **Information:**
 > This blog post is based on a lightning talk I delivered
 > at [3months](http://3months.com) for the dev team.
-3months is an agile-based company based in Wellinton, New Zealand.
+3months is an agile-based company based in Wellington, New Zealand.
 We have fun.
 Interested in working for us?
 [Give us a shout!](http://www.3months.com/working-for-us/)

 ---